Timofei Moșneaga: Political career

-He joined the Communist Party of the Soviet Union in 1953.
 In 1957, he was elected Member of the Chișinău City Council.

-In 1989, Timofei Moșneaga was elected People's Deputy of the Soviet Union and was member of the Supreme Soviet Committee on Foreign Affairs.

-He, alongside Eugen Doga were the only members of the Moldavian faction that penned a letter to Soviet President Mikhail Gorbachev, condemning the separatist movement brewing in Transnistria at the time.
-Following Moldova's proclamation of independence, he was appointed leader of the Moldovan group of special observers in the Soviet of Republics of the Supreme Soviet of the USSR.
+In 1989, Moșneaga was elected People's Deputy of the Soviet Union and was a member of the Supreme Soviet Committee on Foreign Affairs.
+He, alongside Eugen Doga, were the only members of the Moldavian faction that penned an open letter to Soviet President Mikhail Gorbachev, condemning the separatist movement brewing in Transnistria at the time.
+Following Moldova's proclamation of independence, he was appointed leader of the Moldovan group of special observers in the Soviet of the Republics of the Supreme Soviet of the USSR.

 In 1994, he was elected Member of the Moldovan Parliament, being a member of the Committee for Social Protection, Healthcare and Ecology.

-In the period 1994–1997, Timofei Moșneaga held the office of Minister of Health of Moldova.
-During his term as Minister, he advocated for the preservation of the national medical heritage, strengthening the efficiency of the country's medical personnel and health institutions.
-He worked with the Japanese government to attract investments into the national healthcare system and as a result, a large part of hospitals across Moldova were equipped with Siemens' state of the art medical equipment.
-In 1995, the Health Ministry headed by Timofei Moșneaga elaborated the National Healthcare Law, which to this day, regulates the activity of the Moldovan health system.
+In the period 1994–1997, Moșneaga served as the Minister of Health of Moldova.
+During his term as minister, he advocated for the preservation of the national medical heritage, strengthening the efficiency of the country's medical personnel and health institutions.
+He worked with the government of Japan to attract investments into the national healthcare system and as a result, a large part of hospitals across Moldova were equipped with Siemens' state-of-the-art medical equipment.
+In 1995, the Health Ministry headed by Moșneaga elaborated the National Healthcare Law, which, to this day, regulates the activity of the Moldovan healthcare system.
 During his mandate, he established relations with the World Health Organization, whose regional office was opened in Chișinău.